-Early Help (please see appendix 5 for the schools early help offer) All staff are aware of the early help.
+Early Help (please see appendix 5 for the school's early help offer) All staff are aware of the early help.

 The school recognises that early identification of risk is key to safeguarding all children/young people and adults.
-Staff receive regular updates on potential risks such as: Drugs, Mental health, Domestic Abuse, Honour Based Violence, Forced Marriage, Female Genital Mutilation, Child

-Sexual Exploitation and Extremism and know what to do should they identify a person at risk.
+Staff receive regular updates on potential risks such as: Drugs, Mental health, Domestic Abuse, Honour Based Violence, Forced Marriage, Female Genital Mutilation, Child Sexual Exploitation and Extremism and know what to do should they identify a person at risk.
 The DSL (Head Teacher) is responsible for coordinating the offer of Early Help and this can be found on the school website or requested from the Head Teacher.

 There is universal help for all our families in Gloucestershire.
 The Gloucester family information Service (GFIS) provides advice on childcare, finances parenting and education.
-They may be contacted on: 0800 542 0202 or 01452 427 362 or family:families.org or family:families.org
+They may be contacted on: 0800 542 0202 or 01452 427 362 or familyinfo@gloucestershire.gov.uk or www.glosfamilies.org